nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'tabs',
+      tab_max_length = 40,  -- Maximum width of each tab.
+The content will be shorten dynamically (example: apple/orange -> a/orange)
       max_length = vim.o.columns / 3, -- Maximum width of tabs component.
                                       -- Note:
                                       -- It can also be a function that returns